 Nothing in this Contract shall impede or inhibit the statutory requirement that Parker Dam and Davis Dam shall be used: first, for river regulation, improvement of navigation and flood control; second, for irrigation and domestic uses and satisfaction of present perfected rights in pursuance of Article VIII of the Colorado River Compact; and third, for power.

-6.1.1 Responsibilities of WAPA: WAPA shall operate, maintain, replace and repair the Federal electric delivery system and coordinate the scheduling of the Contractor’s CROD, Quarterly Energy, and Excess Energy from the Parker-Davis Powerplants and requested Optional Energy, to the P-DP Point of Delivery as set forth in Exhibit A attached heretoWAPA shall calculate and set rates and charges which will recover costs as set forth in 10 CFR Part 903.
+6.1.1 Responsibilities of WAPA: WAPA shall operate, maintain, replace and repair the Federal electric delivery system and coordinate the scheduling of the Contractor’s CROD, Quarterly Energy, and Excess Energy from the Parker-Davis Powerplants and requested Optional Energy, to the P-DP Point of Delivery as set forth in Exhibit A attached hereto.
+To recover authorized costs, WAPA shall calculate and set rates as set forth in 10 CFR Part 903.
 WAPA shall measure and account for power deliveries, render bills, and maintain books of account to ensure the financial integrity of the P-DP.

 6.1.1.1 WAPA shall accept power for the purposes of Quarterly Energy and Excess Energy from Reclamation.
 Subject to the terms and conditions stated in this Contract, WAPA shall schedule and deliver Quarterly Energy, Excess Energy, and Optional Energy to the Contractor from and after the date of initial service, as provided in Section 4.2, at the Point(s) of Delivery and voltage set forth in Exhibit A attached hereto.